F1LT3R/F1LT3R/README.md

 - 🌱 I’m currently learning [Ethereum Blockchain Development with Solidarity](https://www.udemy.com/course/blockchain-developer/)
 - 👯 I’m looking to collaborate on Data Visualization and Blockchain.
 - 🤔 I’m looking for help with long-term maintenance of [React Workspaces](https://github.com/react-workspaces/react-workspaces-playground)
-- 💬 Ask me about the meaning of life.
+- 💬 Ask me about... the meaning of life.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/f1lt3r/)
 - ⚡ Fun fact: I've been a Bitcoin enthusiast since 2013.